Autoferry/autoferry.github.io/_posts/2022-04-04-transformers.md

 A starting point for the 5th year project is the comparisons between the MultiTarget Tracking Transformer (MT3) and the Poisson Multi-Bernoulli Mixture Filter reported in Pinto 2021 and Pinto 2022.
 The goal is to assess whether MT3 is a viable alternative to model-based methods for tracking problems in maritime situational awareness.

-1. Summarize basic theory of multi-target tracking and transformer networks in the report.
+1. Summarize basic theory of multi-target tracking and transformer networks.
 2. Design suitable test scenarios.
 3. Open source implementations of both PMBM and MT3 exist.
 Use these on the simulated scenarios.
 Perform additional training of the transformer network by means of simulated data if necessary.
 4. Evaluate performance, by measures such as the GOSPA metrics, run-time and statistical consistency.